Lagaress/Technical-Tests/Nova-Talent/documentation/documentation.md

 <br>

 #### **Database**
-You can configure the host, user, password, and the port that you will be using.
+You can configure the host, user, password, and the port, and the name of database that you will be using.

 By default the values of this fields are:
 * host: localhost.
 * user: localhost.
 * password: root.
+* database: nova.
 * port: 3306.

 The route of the config file for the database is: